 Who we are: A team of doctors with the leading knowledge of dry eye syndrome

-Our experienced ophthalmologist, Steven J. Dell, MD, is one of the leading eye surgeons in the United States.
-Dr. Dell’s prominent standing allows Dell Laser Consultants to secure technology and innovations often before they are available to the rest of the country.
-Dr. Dell has participated in dozens of dry eye research studies and is the Chief Medical Editor of Cataract and Refractive Surgery Today.
+Steven J. Dell, MD, is one of the leading eye surgeons in the United States.
+Dr. Dell’s prominent standing allows Dell Laser Consultants to secure technology and innovations often before they are available elsewhere.
+Dr. Dell has participated in a variety of dry eye clinical research studies and is the Chief Medical Editor of the medical journal Cataract and Refractive Surgery Today.

 Divya M. Varu, MD is a fellowship trained corneal specialist and an expert in dry eye syndrome.
 Dr. Varu serves on a panel of nationally recognized leaders whom recently published the American Academy of Ophthalmology’s recommendations for the diagnosis and management of dry eye syndrome and blepharitis.
 These publications have been vital in educating ophthalmologists around the world.
-Dr. Varu is also a regular contributor to the journal Cataract and Refractive Surgery Today.
+Dr. Varu is also a regular contributor to the medical journal Cataract and Refractive Surgery Today.

-Derek Cunningham, OD oversees the Dell Eye Institute for Dry Eye and is a nationally prominent educator and research scientist on dry eye syndrome.
+Derek Cunningham, OD oversees the Dell Eye Institute for Dry Eye Research and is a nationally known educator and researcher on dry eye syndrome.
 Dr. Cunningham chairs the Dry Eye Summit, a meeting of the top 35 optometric dry eye experts in North America.
-He serves as the Chief Medical Editor of optometry’s premier disease journal Advanced Ocular Care.
+He is Chief Medical Editor Emeritus of optometry’s premier ocular disease journal Advanced Ocular Care.